zhangguanzhang/dp/README.md

   -h, --help              help for pull
   -o, --out-file string   the name will write to
 ```
+## attention

+Many of the images on quay.io are still scheme1.manifest, and some of the mirror images of some other domain names are long ago.
+These images will not be successfully pulled.

 ## todo

-- support quay.io and harbor
 - could retry while failed
 - multi process download
 - with a nice download progress bar
+- support quay.io and harbor(hard for quay.io!!)